nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :information_source: **Note:**
 >
 > * Sets Priority to the patient with the specified `NRIC` in MediBase3.
-> * You can set Priority to a patient even if they are not being currently displayed in the Patient List Panel but doing so will refresh the panel to display all patients after Priority has been set.
+> * You can set priority for a patient even if they’re not currently displayed in the Patient List Panel.
+The panel will refresh to show all patients after the priority has been set.
 > * On default Patient has been set to `NONE` Priority level.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.